7 Ways You Could Be Damaging Your Car’s Value

 For your car to run at optimum capacity, its components need to be in sound working order and its fluid levels need to be regularly checked.
 For the latter, this includes everything from engine coolant to oil and brake fluid.

-It’s also worth mentioning your tyres.
 Make sure you regularly check their tread depth and inflation.
 This is imperative for all-round safety and adhering to the law.
 What’s more, damaged tyres can lead to knock-on damage to other areas of your vehicle.
+The AA offers detailed advice on tyre care and maintenance.

 From dents to rust, the exterior appearance will be right at the forefront of any buyer’s mind.
 Whilst you can clean newer dirt and dust shortly before you sell your car, what you’ve done in the past will also be important.
 If you’ve failed to clear your car for long spells previously, then it may need some more in-depth work to get rid of rust.
 The more you have to repair, the more money you’ll have to part with.